Structure and use of the "My Publications" list

 RIS (Citavi, Zotero, etc.).

 Then confirm by clicking "Export" in the window and you will receive a file in .ris format after the export process is complete, which you can save and use for subsequent import into Gutenberg Research Elements.
-Details on the import process can be found in the FAQ below for the question "How to import publications?".
+Details on the import process can be found in the FAQ below for the question "How can publications be imported?".

 Using the search function, especially the author search, or analogously corresponding settings in your user account, you can call up a list of your publications on the Index website.
 You can now select individual publication entries or the list as a whole for export by setting the corresponding checkmarks on the left side of the overview.
 Then click on "Export" in the upper right display area, which will redirect you to the corresponding export page.
 There, please select the following option among the available file formats for export: